Body count x distance / time 2

 As a matter of fact, the Japanese had at least five opportunities to drag the war on for another half-dozen years:

 · Pearl Harbor: attack with a third wave and bomb essential fuel depot and repair facilities;

 · Savo Island, Guadalcanal: after having gutted its cruiser escort, close in on the American invasion fleet and destroy it;

-· Midway: send in the Japanese battleships first to act as airpower bait in small, carefully spaced carrier hunter-killer groups; instead of in the rear as mediocre escorts for Japanese carriers;
+· Midway: send in the Japanese battleships first, to act as airpower bait in small, carefully spaced carrier hunter-killer groups; instead of in the rear as mediocre escorts for Japanese carriers;

-In any case, an American submarine could have delivered a nuke to Tokyo Bay, Etajima or some other target (on a suicide run, if necessary) just as readily as a B‑29 bomber that may never have been launched at Hiroshima or Nagasaki from the Marianna Islands because they were out of reach of U.S. amphibious forces, defeated according to this hypothesis.
+In any case, an American submarine could have delivered a nuke to Tokyo Bay, Etajima or some other target (on a suicide run, if necessary) just as readily as a B‑29 bomber that might never have been launched at Hiroshima or Nagasaki from the Marianna Islands because they were out of reach of U.S. amphibious forces, defeated according to this hypothesis.

 Another factor influences the threat deterrence formula.
 It is the count of person-years wasted in combat, subtracted yearly from the productive pool of labor and permanently from the roster of the living.

 Even if humanity had expended in idleness the titanic effort and resources wasted on warfare, everyone could still earn a comfortable living from a twenty-hour workweek and a few years of a half-thousand hours each.
 We could have pursued our topics of passion (or done nothing but watch TV) for the rest of our lives.
 We’d be much richer in any case.